Springe direkt zu Inhalt

 14195 Berlin

-Tim takes an interdisciplinary social-scientific approach, drawing on fields including economic sociology, urban geography and critical political economy.
-His work has been published in journals including EPA: Economy and Space and Economy and Society, and in newspapers including The Guardian.
+Tim takes an interdisciplinary social-scientific approach, drawing on fields including urban studies, economic sociology and critical political economy.
+His work has been published in journals including Economy and Society and EPA: Economy and Space, and in newspapers including The Guardian.

 - Urban Studies